List of mayors of Campbelltown

 This is a list of mayors of the Council of the City of Campbelltown, a local government area in the south-western region of Sydney, New South Wales, Australia.
 Campbelltown Council was originally incorporated on 21 January 1882; and was declared a city on 4 May 1968.

-The Mayor is elected annually by the Councillors in September for a fixed two-year term.
-The term was one year before the 2016 election.
+The Mayor is elected by the Councillors for a fixed two-year term.
 The current mayor is Cr.
-George Greiss, a member of the Liberal Party.
+Darcy Lound, a member of the Labor Party.

 Mayors

 The following individuals have served as Mayor of the City of Campbelltown: